J-Rios/SUSTerm/README.md

 ![SUSTerm GUI](https://github.com/J-Rios/SUSTerm/raw/master/SUSTerm/res/SUSTerm_GUI.png)

-A Simple Universal Serial Terminal) is a free and open GNU-GPL Serial Terminal developed using QT5 which is focused in be minimalist and efficiently fast and easy to use.
+SUSTerm (Simple Universal Serial Terminal) is a free software and GNU-GPL licensed Serial terminal developed using QT5, and focused in be minimalist and efficiently fast and easy to use, while contains some more advanced features that can be enabled.

 ### Characteristics:
   * Minimalist, robust, simple and fast to use.